berquist/pyred-defaults/readme.txt

 In the absence of the 'Project.config' file PyRED can still be executed.
 However, in this case only default information about the molecules involved in the PyRED job are used.

+V. The frcmod.user file

+The presence of the 'frcmod.user' file in the working directory is not mandatory.

+The user can provide missing or mandatory force field parameters within the frcmod.user file.